josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🎶_chant_restrictions_as_metadata_control.md

 ## 🏮 Footer

-*Chant Restrictions as Metadata Control* is a living node of the Polaris Protocol.
+*🎶 Chant Restrictions as Metadata Control* is a living node of the Polaris Protocol.
 It documents how rhetorical vagueness and vulnerability coding liquefy democratic speech boundaries into behavioural containment.

 > 📡 Cross-references: